markyoder/wasp_clone/wasphive/README.md

 ### NotExistsIn Details and Examples

 The ***Not Exists In*** rule will always contain one or more relative input lookup paths from the element being validated.
 The pieces of input at these paths will be collected into a set.
 If the value of the element being validated exists in this set, then this validation check fails.
 If it does not exist, then the validation check passes.
 This rule may use an optional `Abs` modifier flag that can occur as a parenthetical identifier.
 The `Abs` modifier flag indicates that the absolute value of all numbers added to the set checked for existence are used.
 Then, even if the value of the element being validated is negative and a value at one of the rule's relative input lookup paths is positive, but they have the same absolute value, this validation check will fail.
-Note: this check is case insensitive, and if the value being checked is an integer, then leading zeros are ignored.
+Note that this check is case insensitive, and if the value that is being checked is an integer, then leading zeros are ignored.

 Schema example:
 ```javascript